 Do you love sprinkles in your birthday cake?
 Was the classic Pillsbury Funfetti cake mix your very favorite?
 Funfetti cakes were a staple of childhood birthday parties, but I haven't had one in a long time — probably because I don't really use boxed cake mixes anymore.
 I realized, though, that it is still a snap to make a Funfetti cake.
 Just add sprinkles!

-Yes indeed, that's all you need to do, to make a Funfetti cake from scratch.
+Yes indeed, that's all you need to do in order to make a Funfetti cake from scratch.
 Find a light, fluffy white cake (they're really so easy to make from scratch — and so much better-tasting than a boxed mix!) and add sprinkles.

 I combed through some of my favorite recipes for white cake, including a classic one from Joy of Cooking.
 I settled on an adaptation of a Rose Levy Berenbaum recipe, substituting some shortening for the butter to ensure a very white, very tender cake.
 I don't use shortening all that often when I bake, but there are plenty of good non-hydrogenated options out there now, and they have their place.
-I keep a few baking sticks of shortening around for white cake recipes and pies.
+I keep a few baking sticks of shortening around for baking recipes like this.